 Typically, poor farmers and colonists gains access to forest lands by following logging roads, although in the past few years civil strife has driven many Central Africans deep into the rainforest to escape the widespread violence.

 Central Africa has been plagued with violence since the mid-90s.
 Hundreds of thousands of refugees have moved through the forests of the Congo, stripping vegetation and devastating wildlife populations.
 National parks like Virunga -- home to the endangered mountain gorilla -- were looted and park staffers slaughtered.
 Refugee camps bordering parks added to the pressure on parklands.

 The Congo Basin has some of the world richest mineral deposits.
-Mining operations are poorly monitored and virtually no consideration is given to short-term health efects -- much less to the environmental impact.
+Mining operations are poorly monitored and financial returns are prioritized over social impacts and the long-term health effects -- much less to the environmental impact.

 The Bushmeat Trade

 Today the visitor to many Central African cities can purchase the meat of virtually any forest animal.
 Demand for bushmeat is driven by the desire for protein, not necessarily the animal source of the protein, the demand for which varies from market to market.
 In Gabon, McRae reports that annual per capita consumption of bushmeat may reach eight pounds annually.